pan-roy/pan-roy.github.io/_posts/2024-03-24-digitalocean.md

 First we need to register for a DigitalOcean account.
 Visit [link](https://www.digitalocean.com/) here.
 Note that this will incur minor costs, with a maximum of AUD $4 per month.

-Once you have an account, create a droplet (virtual private server) via the following:
+Once you have an account, create a project first, and then a droplet (virtual private server) via the following:

 * Use Sydney as the server location, and Ubuntu Server as the OS.
 Choose the cheapest basic plan and CPU.